aninditadash/javascript_basics/README.md

 JavaScript is designed on an object-based paradigm.
 An object is a collection of properties, and a property is an association between a name (or key) and a value.
 A property's value can be a function, in which case the property is known as a method.

+- All objects in JavaScript inherit from at least one other object.
+The object being inherited from is known as the prototype, and the inherited properties can be found in the prototype object of the constructor.
+- JavaScript has a special keyword, this, that you can use within a method to refer to the current object.

 ### **Object-Oriented JavaScript and Prototypal Inheritance**

 __Classical vs Prototypal Inheritance:__ Inheritance refers to passing down characteristics from a parent to a child so that a new piece of code can reuse and build upon the features of an existing one.
 Classical inheritance, found in languages like Java and C++, relies on _classes as blueprints for creating objects_.
 Prototypal inheritance, used in JavaScript, allows _objects to inherit directly from other objects (prototypes)_.